weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+## develop
+- Warn if a user tries to give a sub ModelQuery to a recursive condition.

 ## 8.7.0
 - Replace model inclusion of models into one model with one classList for simplified and more powerfull usage (e.g. ModelQuery crossing